 thing missing, a warm fug of tobacco

-ride or in the invisible girl at his side.
+ride or in the ghost of a girl at his side.

 Postscript: If you were wondering about the strange title I've given today's blog - seeing as it patently is about trams - that's because we Dead Good Bloggers have had a bit of an issue with Facebook this week.
 They have seen fit to remove two posts from our Lancashire Dead Good Poets' Society Facebook page that contained links to the earlier blogs from Pam and Terry about trams, claiming that such posts have contravened some mysterious Facebook community standard!